Sky Tonight

 Where is IC1987 right now?

 IC1987 is located in the constellation Reticulum.
-At the current time, it is below the horizon and not visible from your location.
+It is currently below the horizon and is not visible from your location.

 IC1987 is Not visible tonight